 Community Outreach Team

 The Community Outreach Team is part of the Social Justice Ministry.
-The team meets about 4 times a year to coordinate fundraisers, collections and promote activities which address the needs in our community and world.
-We invite people to come to the meetings and help us plan, and to watch the weekly news for current collections and activities.
+The team meets about 3 times a year to coordinate fundraisers and collections to address the needs in our community and world.
+The work is shared with members of the team picking 1-2 activities close to their hearts to focus on.

 A highlight of the team is hosting the annual Fall Craft & Bake Sale with proceeds donated to local charities.